 - Global suppliers are required to be paid electronically.

 - We are mandating this for new supplies in North America and EMEA; not in Asia-Pacific or Japan.

 - We have been >90% for quite a long time, but demanding bank details at any creation of new vendors as far back as 10 years ago, since the cost of transfer is cheaper and easier to manage vs. checks.
-The US, unfortunately, was the only developed country where checks were still available, but has been decreased substantially in the last few years too.
-There are a few Asian countries where checks are required in which we still have no choice.
+The US, unfortunately, was the only developed country where checks were still available but have decreased substantially in the last few years too.
+There are a few Asian countries where checks are required but we still have no choice.

 - We recently began incentivizing suppliers to enroll in an electronic payment method by giving them better payment terms, like NET20 or NET30, versus receiving a check at NET60.

 While making payments by check isn’t necessarily a broken process, since the U.S. Postal Services is highly automated and reliable for the delivery of machine-generated checks, the process takes time, typically two to three days in transit, and is costly.
 Even though the benefits of electronic payments can be significant for both the company and their suppliers, for U.S.-related payments, challenges remain for reaching compliance rates for electronic payments for over 90% or more of payment transactions, with only 17% of companies indicating that they have achieved this milestone.
 The good news is that companies continue to make progress, in part by increasingly mandating compliance with suppliers, where possible.